 Like many things right now, worship will look and feel a little different while we continue to take precautions to lessen the risk of spreading the coronavirus.
 For now, we plan to:

 - Mask up while indoors.
 Everyone, age 2+, must wear a mask while indoors, regardless of vaccination status.
 If you forget your mask, don’t worry, we’ll have plenty.

-- Hold off on congregational singing of hymns.
-Service music will be provided by instrumentalists and small ensembles of fully vaccinated singers.
+- Service music will be provided by a choir of fully vaccinated singers.

 - Practice good hand hygiene.
 The bathrooms will be stocked and hand sanitizer will be available throughout the building and on the playground and lawn.